Skip to main content

 889

-898 /// Returns a vector containing each element of `self` raised to the power of `n`.
+897 /// Returns a vector containing the natural logarithm for each element of `self`.

 899 #[inline]